 Earnings per Share (EPS)

-Earnings per Share (EPS) of a business is the portion of its net income of a period that can be attributed to each share of its common stock.
-Earnings per share can be calculated by dividing net income of a period by the number of common shares outstanding during the period.
-Companies are required to show EPS with their income statement.
+Earnings per share (EPS) is a profitability indicator which shows dollars of net income earned by a company in a particular period per share of its common stock (also called ordinary shares).
+Earnings per share is calculated by dividing net income for a period attributable to common stock owners by the weighted average number of common shares outstanding during the period.

 |Weighted Average Number of Common Shares Outstanding|

 Weighted average number of shares is calculated by time-weighted the number of shares of common stock.
 For example, if Company A has 1,000 shares on 1 January 2015, issues 500 additional shares on 1 July 2015 and does not change its number of shares in the remaining six months of 2015, its weighted average number of shares would be 1,250 [1,000×6/12+1,500×6/12].
 1,000 shares remained outstanding for 6 months, i.e. from 1 January 2015 to 30 June 2015.
 But for the next six months, i.e. from 1 July 2015 to 31 December 2015, the number of shares increased from 1,0000 to 1,500 so they are also weighted for 6 months.
 Where a company undergoes a stock split or issues a stock dividend such that its number of shares increases, the change is included in calculation of weighted average number of shares as if it occurred at the beginning of the period.

 Today is 15 April 2016.
 You are a Financial Analyst at JDx, a top-notch investment management firm.
 Your supervisor has asked you to analyze ABC, Inc. and DEF, Inc. based on their earnings per share (EPS) and P/E ratios.